-Fig.\ref{fig:refCase}(a) shows the Coulomb-blockade conductance as a function of Zeeman field $V_z$ and the gate-induced charge number $n_g$.
+Figure \ref{fig:refCase}(a) shows the Coulomb-blockade conductance as a function of Zeeman field $V_z$ and the gate-induced charge number $n_g$.
 We show the calculated CB conductance for two periods in $n_g$ space, which are seen to have identical conductance pattern, thus explicitly verifying the periodicity of the conductance shown in Sec.~\ref{sec:level1_2_4}.
 Panel (b) is the regular tunnel conductance probed locally from the left lead as a function of Zeeman field $V_z$ and the bias voltage $V$ without Coulomb blockade.
-Panel (c) is the energy spectrum as a function of Zeeman field $V_z$, which is aligned with the conductance in Fig.\ref{fig:refCase}(a).
-The spectrum in Fig.\ref{fig:refCase}(c) is identical to the one in Fig.\ref{fig:idealCase}(c) and shows a closure of the bulk spectrum at the TQPT marked by the dashed line at the lower Zeeman field $V_z$.
-The 1e-periodic conductance features in Fig.\ref{fig:refCase}(a) that is observed to arise following the TQPT is found to be brighter than in the case of the Fig.\ref{fig:idealCase}(a) and shows an abrupt drop in intensity following the Zeeman field $V_c$ where the superconductivity of the parent Al SC is destroyed.
-The drop in intensity of the 1e-periodic conductance peak in Fig.\ref{fig:refCase}(a) is a result of a transition from conductance peak associated with transport through MBSs suggested in earlier works\cite{Albrecht2016Exponentiala,vanHeck2016Conductancea} to 1e-periodic CB in a normal metal\cite{Kouwenhoven1997Electron}.
-The enhanced CB peak in Fig.\ref{fig:refCase}(a) is a result of resonant transport through MBS, similar to the case in quantum dots\cite{Kouwenhoven1997Electron} and has been discussed in more detail in Sec.~\ref{sec:level1_3_2}.
+Panel (c) is the energy spectrum as a function of Zeeman field $V_z$, which is aligned with the conductance in Fig. \ref{fig:refCase}(a).
+The spectrum in Fig. \ref{fig:refCase}(c) is identical to the one in Fig. \ref{fig:idealCase}(c) and shows a closure of the bulk spectrum at the TQPT marked by the dashed line at the lower Zeeman field $V_z$.
+The $1e$ periodic conductance features in Fig. \ref{fig:refCase}(a) that are observed to arise following the TQPT are found to be brighter than in the case of the Fig. \ref{fig:idealCase}(a) and shows an abrupt drop in intensity following the Zeeman field $V_c$ (marked by the dashed line at the higher Zeeman field $V_z$) where the superconductivity of the parent Al SC is destroyed.
+The drop in intensity of the $1e$ periodic conductance peak in Fig. \ref{fig:refCase}(a) is a result of a transition from conductance peak associated with transport through MBSs suggested in earlier works\cite{Albrecht2016Exponentiala,vanHeck2016Conductancea} to $1e$ periodic CB in a normal metal\cite{Kouwenhoven1997Electron}.
+The enhanced CB peak in Fig. \ref{fig:refCase}(a) is a result of resonant transport through MBS, similar to the case in quantum dots\cite{Kouwenhoven1997Electron} and has been discussed in more detail in Sec.~\ref{sec:level1_3_2}.